cathyjf/CapitalisationExperiment/README.md

 For tests 1 through 3, the interval does contain zero, but in the case of test 0, it does not contain zero, so with 95% confidence, the population means are not equal for test 0.

+### Conclusion

+There was no reason to reject the null hypothesis for tests 1 through 3.
+The P-value was very high for tests 1 and 3.
+Although it was slightly lower for test 2, it was still very high, and the relatively low value was likely a result of the non-normal shape of the sample data.
+However, in the case of test 0, the P-value was much lower and provides evidence that the mean reading time was different for that test depending on whether it was in capitals or all-lowercase.

+These results suggest that for most texts, whether a text is capitalised or not has no effect on reading speed, but for certain texts it may provide a marginal benefit.
+Assuming the effect was not jus caused by chance (which there is a 3.98% probability of), it was not clear from our study which properties of text 0 caused the use of capitals to provide a benefit.

 ### Table 2: Breakdown of completed tests with acceptable scores